dirtyfilthy/HyperMegaSuperDeluxeSiteMirror/README.md

      * `urls(url, status, last_fetched)`: Tracks every URL that has been queued, processed, or visited.
      * `resources(url, local_path)`: Maps every static asset (CSS/JS/images/docs) to its local path.
      * `sitemap_urls(url)`: Prevents re-parsing the same sitemap multiple times.
-   * If the process is interrupted, simply rerun the script with the same arguments; it will resume from the “pending” URLs.
+   * If the process is interrupted, simply rerun the script with the same arguments; it will resume from the "pending" URLs.

 4. **Respect (or Ignore) robots.txt**

    * By default, it reads and respects `robots.txt` rules (`Disallow`, `Crawl-delay`).
-   * To override these rules, use the `--ignore_robots` flag.
+   * To override these rules, use the `--ignore-robots` flag.

 5. **Automatic Sitemap Parsing**